Zhenya-Plyasova/SameITApp/README.en.md

-# name
+# same-it-app

-This App was created
+This App was created to track the status of parcel delivery.
+It also allows to watch the list of post warehouses in a city

 Technologies Stack:
 HTML